 Units to be studied include:

 - Biodiversity and physiology of body systems

 - Practical skills

-Learners also complete the Welsh Baccalaureate Qualification and are required to develop their essential skills (communication/numeracy and digital skills).
+Learners also complete the Advanced Skills Baccalaureate Wales and are required to develop their essential skills (communication/numeracy and digital skills).
 Learners will also attend a weekly group tutorial.